pydata/xarray/doc/contributing.rst

 If you have any questions on the process or how to fix something feel free to ask on `Discord <https://discord.com/invite/wEKPCt4PDu>`_ or on `Discussions <https://github.com/pydata/xarray/discussions>`_

-Feel free to ask questions on the `mailing list <https://groups.google.com/g/xarray>`_.
+We even have our `mailing list <https://groups.google.com/g/xarray>`_ for you to ask questions.

 We also have a biweekly community call, details of which are announced on the `Developers meeting <https://docs.xarray.dev/en/stable/developers-meeting.html>`_.
 You are very welcome to